hyperledger/iroha-2-docs/src/guide/get-started/install-iroha.md

     On macOS, if you get
-    `fatal: could not create work tree dir 'iroha': Read-only file system`, that’s because the home folder is not a real file system.
-The fix is to create the `Git` folder.
+    `fatal: could not create work tree dir 'iroha': Read-only file system`, that’s because the home directory is not a real file system.
+The fix is to create the `Git` directory.

     :::